AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/detailed_walkthrough.rst.txt

 Next, you can choose to use window inference, use this if you have very large images.
-Please note that using too small a window might degrade performance, set the size appropriately.
+Please note that using too small of a window might degrade performance, set the size appropriately.

 You can also keep the dataset on the CPU to reduce memory usage, but this might slow down the inference process.